yes-soft-de/turkish-app/backend/README.md

 methods: GET
 ```
 #### Update an existing real estate
-note : if sold, submit status field value (sold).
+Note : if sold, submit status field value (sold).

-note : if the admin agrees to offer the product, submit state field value (Accepted).
+Note : if the admin agrees to offer the product, submit state field value (Accepted).

 ```
 /realEstate